-All staff receive behaviour management training when they start at the school, which teaches them the use of deescalation techniques.
+All staff receive behaviour management training when they start at the school, which teaches them the use of de-escalation techniques.
 Such training is carried out at regular intervals to refresh and update skills for all staff.
 The school's Physical Intervention Policy acknowledges that staff must only ever use physical intervention as a last resort, and that at all times it must be the minimal force necessary to prevent injury to self, another person or damage to property.
-All acts of physical intervention must be recorded in the school's log and reported by the Designated Teacher to the LADO.
+All acts of physical intervention must be recorded in the school's log and reported by the Designated Teacher to the LADO for cases which are a cause for concern.
 It is understood that physical intervention of a nature which causes injury or distress to a child may be considered under child protection or disciplinary procedures.